OxyContin maker’s settlement plan divides victims of opioid crisis. Now it’s up to the Supreme Court

 She initially opposed the deal with Purdue Pharma but has come around.
 Even though she does not expect a payout, she wants the settlement to be finalized in hopes it would help her stop thinking about Purdue Pharma and Sackler family members, whom she blames for the opioid crisis.

-“I feel like I can’t really move on while this is all hanging out in the court,” Wencus said.
+“I feel like I can’t really move on while this is all hanging out in the court has to be completed,” Wencus said.

 Purdue Pharma’s aggressive marketing of OxyContin, a powerful prescription painkiller that hit the market in 1996, is often cited as a catalyst of a nationwide opioid epidemic, persuading doctors to prescribe painkillers with less regard for addiction dangers.